canjs/can-stache-element/docs/can-stache-define-element.md

 @codepen
 @highlight 5-8

+The element's HTML will automatically update when any of the element's properties used by the `view` change.

 ### Defining an element's properties

+To manage the logic and state of an element, [can-define-object DefineObject]-like property definitions can be added to explicitly configure how properties are defined.

-Properties can be defined using a [can-stache-define-element/static.define static define] object:
+To add property definitions, add a [can-stache-define-element/static.define static define] object to the class:

 ```html
 <count-er></count-er>